 Paraskevaídis, Graciela (1940)

 Graciela Paraskevaídis is a composer, musicologist and educator who lies between referents of Latin American music production.
 She was born and raised in the city of Buenos Aires, and has lived in Montevideo, Uruguay, since 1975.
 The influence of Paraskevaídis’ musical and theoretical work is far-reaching, with her work being disseminated in both Latin American and international spheres.
-A powerful and expressive concentrated load characterizes her musical production.
+Her compositions can be characterized by their expressive weight.
 Her works often employ a restricted set of sound materials and incorporate an expressive use of silence with non-mechanical reiteration processes.
-In addition to her roles as a teacher and composer of music, Paraskevaídis also plays a significant role as musicologist.
+In addition to her roles as a music teacher and composer, Paraskevaídis also plays a significant role as musicologist.

 Timeline of Life